...radical middle way..

 the thing that is happening is the damning of so many a sinner in society by the so-called Islamist..

-www.iluvislam.com, and i am in charge of the forums, a few things always stands out as being apparent in the new generation who apparently wants Islam to be glorious once more on the face of the planet...
+since i am also one of the moderators of the website www.iluvislam.com, and i am in charge of the forums, a few things always stands out as being apparent in the new generation who apparently wants Islam to be glorious once more on the face of the planet...

 thing is, we are too oftenly judgemental of people. we tend to judge people by whatever they do. i have more than once read posts in many forums of how people saying that society is really2 bad, that the youth is being carried away by the many wonders that is life etc.